liammcluckie/Low-Tide-Surf-Club/TESTING.md

 as all forms.

 - The live site was viewed and reviewed in the [Code Institute](https://codeinstitute.net/) Slack channel for 'peer-code-review' where only a couple of minor changes were mentioned.
-One of these was to make the call to action button over the hero image on the landing page, and about page visible on all screen sizes which has now been implemented in the final project.
+One of these was to make the call to action button over the hero image on the landing page and about/our story page visible on all screen sizes which has now been implemented in the final version.

-- My peers that are also studying on this course and started around a similar time also tested this project which found some responsiveness problems on Ipad Pro screen sizes, and xl desktop screen sizes which were then corrected.
+- My peers that are also studying this course and started around a similar time also tested this project which found some responsiveness problems on Ipad Pro screen sizes, and xl desktop screen sizes which were then corrected.

 ---